mediapills/cloud-custodian/docs/source/gcp/examples/bucket-object-delete.rst

 Bucket - Delete filtered object
 ===============================

-The example allows to delete filtered object.
+The example allows to delete objects older than 31 days.

 .. code-block:: yaml